nirmalkumar047/full-stack-project-rveiya-/README.md

 in the meet they annouced to start the development of the UI

-so i'm gonna start from july month
+so i'm gonna start from july month and finish asap